pantheon-systems/documentation/source/content/supported-drupal.md

 ## Modules Support

-See [Drupal Modules with Known Issues](/modules-known-issues) for any known compatibility issues.
+Refer to [Drupal Modules with Known Issues](/modules-known-issues) for a list of known compatibility issues.